 The replacement of a hydraulic jack system is often a necessary but substantial undertaking.
 Bagby Elevator has a great deal of experience with these jobs, whether large or small.
 We will undertake the project in a fashion to get you back running as soon as practicable.

 This practice changed in 1971 when elevator safety codes began requiring a double bottom jack system.
 By virtue of this dual bottom system, there is a substantial decrease in the possibility of a sudden loss of pressure.
-Many code enforcing authorities require the upgrade to a double bottom jack system and we will be happy to advise as to the present state of your installation.
+Many codes enforcing authorities require the upgrade to a double-bottom jack system, and we will be happy to advise as to the present state of your installation.

-Another development in terms of code enforcement occurred with the requirement that hydraulic cylinder protection be in place.
-While there are variances in terms of the requirement, either a tape coating, cathodic protection or PVC protection may have been required by applicable code.
+Another development in terms of code enforcement occurred with the requirement that hydraulic cylinder protection is in place.
+While there are variances in terms of the requirement, either a tape coating, cathodic protection, or PVC protection may have been required by the applicable code.
 The reason for this requirement is to mitigate or reduce the possibility of electrolysis and the resulting wear on the hydraulic jack system.
 As with the double bottom jack requirement, enforcement may vary by jurisdiction.
-Please contact us with questions or concerns relating to your system.
+Don’t hesitate to get in touch with us with questions or concerns relating to your system.